Irish Albums Chart

 The Irish Albums Chart is the Irish music industry standard albums popularity chart issued weekly by the Irish Recorded Music Association (IRMA).
 The charts were previously compiled on behalf of IRMA by Chart-Track, and have been compiled by the Official Charts Company since 2017.
 Chart rankings are based on sales, which are compiled through over-the-counter retail data captured electronically each day from retailers' Point of sale systems and certain digital retailers.
 All major record stores and over forty independents submit data for the charts, accounting for over 80% of the market, according to Chart-Track.
 A new chart is compiled and released to the public by the Irish Recorded Music Association on Friday at noon.
 Each chart is dated with the "week-ending" date of the previous Thursday (i.e., the day before issue).

 It is released as a top 100, although the Official Charts Company website only archives the top 50.
-As of the issue dated 14 November 2025, the current number-one album on the chart is The Art of Loving by Olivia Dean.
+As of the issue dated 25 September 2026, the current number-one album on the chart is You Seem Pretty Sad for a Girl So in Love by Olivia Rodrigo.